Vallejo, California

 What happened to Sutter Solano's L&D?

 Sutter Solano Medical Center in Vallejo closed its labor and delivery service on May 10, 2021, citing low volume (around 8 to 9 weekly deliveries on a 30-bed unit) as the rationale.
 37 jobs were eliminated.
 The hospital still operates as a hospital handling ED, surgery, and other inpatient services, but no longer has an L&D ward.
-For PPO families in Vallejo, the closest non-Kaiser L&D is now Queen of the Valley in Napa (~25-30 min) or NorthBay in Fairfield (~20-25 min).
+For PPO buyers in Vallejo, the closest non-Kaiser L&D is now Queen of the Valley in Napa (~25-30 min) or NorthBay in Fairfield (~20-25 min).
 Kaiser members can still deliver at the in-city Kaiser Vallejo facility.

 Does Lily Garipova speak Russian for Vallejo transactions?